hkpeaks/peaks-consolidation/README.md

 ## Peaks Framework and DataFrame
 Peaks Consolidation comprises of Peaks framework and dataframe that are currently under active development.

 FRAMEWORK: It is an open-source project that aims to promote an alternative standard of ETL expression.
-It provides a user-friendly command flow that enables working with Peaks DataFramw and third-party softwares.
+It provides a user-friendly command flow that enables working with Peaks DataFrame and third-party softwares.

 DATAFRAME: It is a high-performance calculation engine that can be configured by the framework in either streaming mode or in-memory mode easily.